sergey-koumirov/AdventOfCode2023/README.md

-the most difficult - pulse #17
+the most difficult - crucible #17

 the most intresting - pipe #10